...

 Eco-Friendly Train Operators to Watch in 2025

-Renfe–SNCF and the Mediterranean connections
+Renfe–SNCF and Mediterranean high-speed connections

 Green high-speed: Trenitalia, Renfe, and SNCF’s electrified routes

-Night Trains: The Backbone of Trip-Chaining
+Night Trains: The Backbone of Trip-Chaining Rail Adventures

 Why night trains reduce costs and emissions